 The trouble with repair costs is that they can tend to snowball.
 A leaking pipe that seems like a quick fix, may actually be the source of major water damage to the home.
 Many homeowners find that once they fix one thing, several more repairs will follow.
-When putting your house on the MLS in New Jersey, Brooklyn, Queens, Long Island, you’ll want to put your best foot forward.
+When putting your house on the MLS in North Carolina & New Jersey, you’ll want to put your best foot forward.
 This means making and noticeable repairs and preparing to be faced with more after the inspection.
 Potential buyers will often try to negotiate after the appraisal and inspection process, forcing the seller to cough up even more cash.
 Some sellers will pay for an inspection on their own before listing so they know exactly what they are getting into.

 Agent Commissions and Costs